 German: äquivalente Rauscheingangsleistung

 Categories: light detection and characterization, fluctuations and noise

 Units: W or W / Hz1/2

 How to cite the article; suggest additional literature

 When a photodetector does not get any input light, it nevertheless produces some noise output with a certain average power, which is proportional to the square of the r.m.s. voltage or current amplitude.
 The noise-equivalent power (NEP) of the device is the optical input power which produces an additional output power identical to that noise power for a given bandwidth (see below).
 If the input is interpreted as a signal, the output signal and noise powers are then identical, i.e., the signal-to-noise ratio would be 1.

 Some authors specify the NEP in units of W / Hz1/2 rather than W (watts), as would be the usual units for a power.
-Effectively, they base the NEP on a power spectral density (PSD) rather than on a power.
-The numerical results are not changed, as the power in a 1-Hz bandwidth arises from multiplying the PSD with the bandwidth of 1 Hz.
+Effectively, they base the NEP on the square root of a power spectral density (PSD) rather than on a power.
+The numerical results are the same as when assuming a bandwidth of 1 Hz.

 Obviously, a low noise-equivalent power is desirable, because that power level is about the minimum input power level which can be detected easily when averaging the signal over a time of the order of one second.
 Using advanced methods such as lock-in detection, one can actually detect much weaker signals, provided that these have a bandwidth far below the detection bandwidth.
 In effect, one restricts the detection bandwidth to a value far below 1 Hz, which also reduces the noise power with which the signal has to compete.
 The required averaging time is correspondingly longer.